The Results Are In: Our Most Popular Podcasts

 Last month I wrote about our most popular Internet stations.
-I’ve made a lot over our models’ ability to deliver over 40,000 free stations, and rightfully so.
-After all, it’s the number one feature used by our customers.
+I’ve made a lot over our models’ ability to deliver tens of thousands of free Internet stations, and rightfully so.
+Afterall, it’s the number one feature used by our customers.
 But there’s another source accessed from our same exact data base that doesn’t get much hype…podcasts.
 What’s a podcast?
 It’s a pre-recorded radio program you can access on demand.
 Podcasts are not a new thing.
 They’ve been around for 15 years, give or take.
 Podcasts cover just about every topic imaginable and they’re free (though some contain adverts).
 Some podcasts are hosted by professional broadcasters in a studio using professional equipment; others are recorded by amateurs from their home using a basic microphone or even using their mobile phone.
 Episodes can span anywhere from a few minutes to several hours.

 What’s the Over/Under?

 Edison Research, based in Somerville, NJ, conducted a USA poll a year ago this month that generated some fascinating data.
 Forty four percent of the US population (124 million people) have listened to a podcast.
 Almost half of all podcast listeners listen from home.
 Fifty six percent of all podcast listeners are male.
 Eighty four percent of podcast listeners are under the age of 55.
 And podcast listeners are active on social media.
 For example, 41% of podcast listeners use Twitter.
 What country claims the largest percentage of podcast listeners?
 Korea…58% of South Korean’s had listened to a podcast in the last month.

 As I did in my Most Popular Stations blog article, I queried our aggregator regarding the Top 30 most popular podcasts amongst all Como Audio listeners worldwide.
 Here are the results: